 As found in prior years, the Division's consultants determined that multiple filings did not include adequate supporting actuarial data; therefore, the Division's consultants generated questions on the filed documents and made requests for additional supporting information.
 The Division, through its staff or consulting actuaries, advised the MIA of inquiries forwarded to the insurers.
-With few exceptions, the Division consultants received satisfactory responses from the insurers' actuaries.
-When necessary, the insurance company after responding to PICD's actuary consultants' inquiries, filed additional or corrected information with MIA.
+As part of its review of filings, MIA has made requests on some filings that the insurer provide MIA its responses to questions raised by the Division.
+With few exceptions, the Division's consultants received satisfactory responses from the insurers' actuaries.
+When necessary, the insurance company after responding to the Division's actuary consultants' inquiries, filed additional or corrected information with MIA.